Objects with Attitudes

 Mapping analysis patterns to design ones will greatly enhance models traceability; moreover, taking advantage of the relative maturity of design patterns, it may also boost quality across model layers as well as the whole effectiveness of model driven engineering solutions.

-Objects Oriented Modelling and Model Driven Engineering
+Objects Oriented Modeling and Model Driven Engineering

 The double distinction between contexts and systems on one hand, objects and aspects on the other hand, should help to clarify the contents of modeling layers as defined by OMG’s model driven architecture (MDA):